 This article discusses different techniques for interfacing with external devices using logic signals, as well as a brief introduction to some commonly used logic gates.
 In Tesira, external logic devices can be connected to an EX-LOGIC expander, or to the logic I/O terminals on a SERVER, SERVER-IO, TesiraFORTÉ, or TesiraLUX.
 The examples in this article assume that an EX-LOGIC is being used, but they are all equally applicable on any of the hardware mentioned above.

 To interface with external devices, simply add Logic Input and/or Logic Output blocks to your Tesira configuration file.
-Logic Inputs are for devices that are going to effect a change in your Tesira file (like a mute button), and Logic Outputs are for devices that are going to be changed by Tesira (like an LED).
+Logic Inputs are for devices that are going to affect a change in your Tesira file (like a mute button), and Logic Outputs are for devices that are going to be changed by Tesira (like an LED).

 There are only two states that a logic signal can be: high or low (also frequently referred to as on or off, 1 or 0, true or false).
 The sections below describe how logic signals interact with the Logic Input and Output blocks.